kwdChan/pyscratch/docs/getting-started/2-create-the-first-sprite.md

 ## Import the sprite to `main.py` and run it
 Firstly, `main.py` is always where you start your game program, not any sprite files like this `player.py`.
 If you just run `player.py`, nothing will happen.

 Secondly, if you just run `main.py` as it was, you won't see your new sprite.
 You need to add `import player` in order to tell python to include your code in `player` to the main program.
+And now you will see your sprite in the scene when you run `main.py`.

-Your `main.py` should look like this.
+## Your `main.py` should look like this
 ```python
 import pyscratch as pysc
 from settings import *